matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

 ## Binary tree problems

-### Find the minimum value in a binary search tree
+### :star: Find the minimum value in a binary search tree

 - The minimum value in a binary search tree can be found by traversing the left subtree of every node.
 - For every node it's left child will have a value smaller than the node's value.